AdaCore/spark2014/docs/lrm/source/packages.rst

    .. ifconfig:: Display_Trace_Units

-      :Trace Unit: 7.1.4 LR An option shall not be repeated within an option list.
+      :Trace Unit: 7.1.4 LR an option shall not be repeated within an option list

 #.
 If External is specified in an ``option_list`` then at most one of
    Input_Only or Output_Only ``options`` shall be specified in the ``option_list``.
-The Input_Only and Output_only options shall not be specified in an ``option_list`` without an External ``option``.
+The Input_Only and Output_Only options shall not be specified in an ``option_list`` without an External ``option``.

    .. ifconfig:: Display_Trace_Units

-      :Trace Unit: 7.1.4 LR At most one of Input_Only or Output_Only with External.
+      :Trace Unit: 7.1.4 LR at most one of Input_Only or Output_Only with External

 #.
 If an ``option_list`` contains one or more ``name_value_option`` items
    then they shall be the final options in the list.